-Larcom City Hall, 301 E. Huron St., always open — Located inside the building, at the north entrance.
+Larcom City Hall, on Huron Street — Located outside the building, at the Huron St entrance.

 Larcom City Hall, on Ann Street — Located outside the building by the customer service drop box, on the north side of Ann Street, just east of Fifth Avenue.

-Ann Arbor Fire Station 5, 1946 Beal Ave. — Outside.
+Ann Arbor Fire Station 5, 1946 Beal Ave. — Outside, near bus stop.

-Cobblestone Farm/Ann Arbor Parks and Recreation Customer Service Center, 2781 Packard Road — Outside.
+Cobblestone Farm/Ann Arbor Parks and Recreation Customer Service Center, 2781 Packard Road — Parking lot.